 - Patchy Hair Loss: The most common symptom of alopecia is patchy hair loss on the scalp, face, or other parts of the body.
 The hair loss typically occurs in small, round patches that are smooth and may feel tender or itchy.

 - Total Hair Loss: In some cases, alopecia can cause total hair loss on the scalp or body.
-This type of hair loss is known as alopecia universalis.
+This type of hair loss is known as alopecia universalis and has no cure.